PlayForm/Compress/README.md

 > **Note**
 >
 > `astro-compress` will not compress your requests, only your statically
-> generated build and prerendered routes.
+> generated build and pre-rendered routes.

 > **Note**
 >